 Enter games as experience.
 Or XPG.

-For that, I opened XPG Explorer which focuses on exploring video games worlds.
+For that, I opened XPG Explorer (later edit: XPG Explorer account is outdate, I will use my personal book reading account to discuss game experiences) which focuses on exploring video games worlds.
 The experience in the XPG stands in this specific case to experience traveling to a new place.
 Some of them can translate to real-world locations and in this case, the XPG is closer to the actual concept.
 Virtual tourism may help you when you get lost in the real place, and some landmarks are coming back to you even if you’ve never visited the location in the first place.
 Other games are not so much related to the concept, traveling to a non-existent world doesn’t have much educational impact but instead will act as an imagination-building activity and pure escapism.

 Let’s see if we can shift perspective and try to play old games in new ways.